astral-fate/Introduction-to-Relational-Databases-RDBMS-IBM-Skills-Network/README.md

 Both schemas contain the same objects.

-11.
-Question 11
-What statement best describes phpMyAdmin?
+### What statement best describes phpMyAdmin?

-It is an admin tool that manages users and their access permissions.
+- [ ] It is an admin tool that manages users and their access permissions.

-It is a cloud-based tool used to access MySQL.
+- [ ] It is a cloud-based tool used to access MySQL.

-It is a graphical user interface (GUI) to interact with MySQL. (true)
+- [x] It is a graphical user interface (GUI) to interact with MySQL.

-It is a command line interface.
+- [ ] It is a command line interface.

-12.
-Question 12
-Which of the following allows you to create a MySQL database?
+### Which of the following allows you to create a MySQL database?
 Select two.

-Use an API call.
+- [x ] Use an API call.

-Use the CREATE DATABASE command from a command line interface. (true)
+- [ x] Use the CREATE DATABASE command from a command line interface.

-Use the MySQL GUI tool. (what else)
+- [ ] Use the MySQL GUI tool. (what else)

-Use the CREATE TABLE command from a command line interface.
+- [ ] Use the CREATE TABLE command from a command line interface.

-13.
-Question 13
-What does the “-u root” option in this command do?  mysqldump -u root employees > employeebackup.sql
+### What does the “-u root” option in this command do?  mysqldump -u root employees > employeebackup.sql

-Specifies the username “root” when connecting to the server
+- [ ] Specifies the username “root” when connecting to the server

-Uses the root directory to find the database file that is to be backed up
+- [ ] Uses the root directory to find the database file that is to be backed up

-Lists users who have access to the root directory
+- [ ] Lists users who have access to the root directory

-Uses the root directory to back up the database on the server
+- [ ] Uses the root directory to back up the database on the server

-14.
-Question 14
-Which of the following programs contains an ERD tool that you can use to create an ERD for an existing database?
+### Which of the following programs contains an ERD tool that you can use to create an ERD for an existing database?

-phpAdmin
+- [ ] phpAdmin

-pgAdmin
+- [ ] pgAdmin

-MySQL
+- [ ] MySQL

-PostgresSQL
+- [ ] PostgresSQL

-15.
-Question 15
-How do you create views?
+#### How do you create views?

-Using the mySQL admin tool
+- [ ] Using the mySQL admin tool

-Using the PostgreSQL GUI tool
+- [ ] Using the PostgreSQL GUI tool

-From SQL code
+- [ ] From SQL code

-From an entity relationship diagram
+- [ ] From an entity relationship diagram

 #### 16. Which of the following programs contains an ERD tool that you can use to create an ERD for an existing database?